 On August 26, 2010, Johnson and Johnson subsidiary DePuy Orthopaedics, a division of Johnson & Johnson, issued a voluntary recall of the DePuy ASR™ XL Acetabular System and DePuy ASR™ Hip Resurfacing System.

 It has never been a smooth ride for DePuy with the ASR, yet somehow, some 93,000 devices were installed worldwide since 2003.
 The ASR Recall has cast a harsh light on the power manufacturers have to push devices onto the market and keep them there.

 Recalling a medical device is obviously not like recalling some part of a car or typical retail product.
-Patients are now being faced with the very real possibility that the hip they believed would support them longer than its competitors is not only failing prematurely, but has, in fact, caused irreperable damage.
+Patients are now being faced with the very real possibility that the hip they believed would support them longer than its competitors is not only failing prematurely, but has, in fact, caused irreparable damage.

 A Questionable Beginning

-In 2005 the FDA approved DePuy's ASR™ XL Acetabular System: a total hip replacement device.
-The approval from the FDA, known as a 501(k) approval, is not the type of approval most consumers are familar with.
+In 2005 the FDA approved DePuy’s ASR™ XL Acetabular System: a total hip replacement device.
+The approval from the FDA, known as a 501(k) approval, is not the type of approval most consumers are familiar with.
 From The New York Times:

 Unlike new drugs, many of which go through a series of clinical trials before receiving approval from the Food and Drug Administration, critical implants can be sold without such testing if a device, like an artificial hip, resembles an implant already approved and used on patients.